EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 Sptoari to "n>e New York Times

 WASHINGTON.
-June 24 --- It was a fight over principle and pnde between a 33-year-old lawyer from Bismarck.
+June 24---It was a fight over principle and pnde between a 33-year-old lawyer from Bismarck.
 N.D., and the United States Court of Appeals for the Eighth Circuit.